The potential pitfalls of luxury vinyl flooring: Flooring Forensics - Aug/Sep 16

 You know the saying, “What goes around, comes around.”
 Well, we’ve come around to luxury vinyl tile again, and it’s taking the market by storm.
 In fact, the storm is actually a tsunami, because the market is being flooded with product from all over.
 But while there’s a lot of high quality LVT out there, some of it, to put it plainly, ain’t that great.

 Not all LVT is created equal, and with production coming from all over the world, it’s difficult to know whether you’re getting high quality product or a cheap piece of plastic.
-Also, be aware that even some of the biggest brands in the industry source LVT from multiple suppliers, so they don’t make everything they sell.
+Also, be aware that even some of the best vinyl plank flooring brands in the industry source LVT from multiple suppliers, so they don’t make everything they sell.

 In lesser quality LVT, the finish or wearlayer may create problems.
 If it’s too glossy, it will show scuff marks, and if the surface texture is too coarse, it can produce white marks.
 We’ve seen products in the field where the wood patterned surface has actually worn down to the white back.
 We’ve also found where there are different runs mixed in a box, resulting in variations in sheen, texture and shade.
 As a sample it might look good, and the sales story told about it might be great, but the product may actually be incapable of performing.
 You have to be very careful when choosing sourced material, and, again, many flooring producers sell LVT that they don’t necessarily make themselves.